danielkevins/danielkevins/README.md

 # Hi there 👋 , I'm Kevin!
-I love learn new thing in programming such as Javascript, C#, Python and Dart.
+I love learn new thing

 # 💫 About Me:
 I am an information systems student.
 I have an interest in data analysis and data science.